glaudiston/gelf/README.md

 This repo is my try to write them from scratch.
 Just for fun and learning.

+GDB
+===
+You can use gdb to debug the execution.
+Here some tips
+* Use objdump -x to get the start address put a break point at the start address:
+* br *0x00000000000100d2
+* use si to step each instruction
+* you can move the program counter to read any virtual address by using:
+* set $pc=0x00010168

 References
 ==========
 There is some refs on the code.
 Read it.